-The card has only a $49 annual fee (waived the first year), which is among the lowest annual fees of any premium hotel credit card.
+The card has only a $89 annual fee, which is among the lowest annual fees of any premium hotel credit card.
 Am I using the free night for super special trips?
 No, because I’d rather spend those at a hotel where I have free breakfast, suite upgrades, etc. However, IHG has a massive global footprint, and in many cases they have hotels in places where I need to be.
 Furthermore:

 - As an IHG Platinum member (which you get just for having the card) you should get pretty good treatment at Holiday Inns, Crowne Plazas, etc.

-- I also find it useful to use these certificates for quick one night stopovers; for example, rather than staying at an airport hotel in Paris or Amsterdam, stay at the IC Le Grand or IC Amstel, which are much more luxurious — most people probably couldn’t justify that at the retail cost, but when you’re using a certificate offered by a card with a $49 annual fee, maybe it’s a different story
+- I also find it useful to use these certificates for quick one night stopovers; for example, rather than staying at an airport hotel in Paris or Amsterdam, stay at the IC Le Grand or IC Amstel, which are much more luxurious — most people probably couldn’t justify that at the retail cost, but when you’re using a certificate offered by a credit card, maybe it’s a different story

 I just recently used my annual free night certificate issued by the IHG Card at the InterContinental Hong Kong, and the year before used it at the InterContinental London The O2, prior to an Adele concert, where it was by far the best option.
 Since all hotels offer free wifi, that’s not a cost consideration either.